-In the event a student at Southwestern University believes that he or she is being denied a reasonable academic accommodation, discriminated against within the academic environment based on a disability, or retaliated against due to an academic accommodation, the following grievance process is in place:
+In the event a student at Southwestern University believes that they are being denied a reasonable academic accommodation, discriminated against within the academic environment based on a disability, or retaliated against due to an academic accommodation, the following grievance process is in place:

 - A meeting with the Assistant Director of Academic Success must be scheduled no later than 10 working days* after the denial, alleged discrimination within the academic environment based on a disability, or retaliation due to an academic accommodation.
 In this meeting, a discussion of individual needs will take place in an attempt to address the complaint and work toward an appropriate resolution.

-- If the student is not satisfied with the outcome of the meeting with the Assistant Director of Academic Success, he or she must, within 10 working days* of this meeting, contact the Assistant Dean of Academic Success and Director of Records at 512-863-1286 (voice) or email@example.com to schedule an appointment.
-The Assistant Director of Academic Success will make all documentation of the student’s disability available to the Assistant Dean of Academic Success and Director of Records.
+- If the student is not satisfied with the outcome of the meeting with the Assistant Director of Academic Success, they must, within 10 working days* of this meeting, contact the Director of Academic Success at 512-863-1952 to schedule an appointment.
+The Assistant Director of Academic Success will make all documentation of the student’s disability available to the Director.

-- If an academic accommodation and/or resolution of the complaint cannot be mutually agreed upon following the meeting with the Assistant Dean of Academic Success and Director of Records, the student must, within 10 working days* of this meeting submit in writing a petition to the Academic Standards Committee in care of the Dean of the Faculty, Cullen Building, Southwestern University, PO Box 770 Georgetown, TX 78627.
+- If an academic accommodation and/or resolution of the complaint cannot be mutually agreed upon following the meeting with the Director, the student must, within 10 working days* of this meeting, submit in writing a petition to the Academic Standards Committee.
 In the petition, the student should set forth in writing the basis for the complaint, including, but not limited to, a description of any academic accommodations sought by the student.
 All documentation of the student’s disability will be made available to the Committee.
-The Committee will make a recommendation to the Dean.
-A written response by the Dean will be provided within 10 working days* from the day the student submits his or her petition to the Committee.
+The Committee will make a recommendation to the Associate Vice President for Academic Affairs.
+A written response by the Associate Vice President will be provided within 10 working days* from the day the student submits his or her petition to the Committee.

-- In the event that the student believes that the complaint has not been resolved after following the above process, the student has the right to file a complaint with the Office of Civil Rights within the Department of Education.
+- Students also have the right to file a complaint with the Office of Civil Rights within the Department of Education.
 In accordance with federal law, if a complaint is made to the Office of Civil Rights, all relevant records would be made available upon request.